Emmolojo/price-plan-challenge/README.md

 # price-plan-challenge
-create the Order summary component from frontend mentor challenge
+created the Order summary component from frontend mentor challenge